zus3c/Edison-Lighting-MIS/CONTRIBUTING.md

 ### 7. License

-By contributing to this project, you agree that your contributions will be licensed under the [Specify the project's license, e.g., MIT, Apache 2.0, etc.].
+By contributing to this project, you agree that your contributions will be licensed under the [Specify the project's license.].